 Specialty Care and Referrals

 Your primary care provider (PCP) or attending specialist may request that a specialist see you or perform special tests.
-If you think you may need to see a specialist doctor, we advise you to talk to your primary care provider, attending specialist or care manager.
+If you think you may need to see a specialist doctor, we advise you to talk to your primary care provider, attending specialist or service coordinator.

 Your primary care provider or attending specialist can help arrange for you to see a new specialist.
 This is called a "referral."